GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/controllers/message-controller/chat-message-controller.md

 #### Parameters

-  - pinning: The pinning expiration information.
+  - `pinning`: The pinning expiration information.
 It supports setting an infinite expiration, setting a date, or the amount of time a message is pinned.
-  - completion: A completion block with an error if the request was failed.
+  - `completion`: A completion block with an error if the request was failed.

 ### `unpin(completion:)`